openbaton/docs/docs/fms-sipp-tutorial.md

 Now you can trigger the switch to standby simulating a failure.
 Go to Openstack dashboard and terminate the virtual machine which correspond to the ACTIVE SIPp server.
 As you can expect the SIPp client will loose the connection with the server.
 However after 1/2 minutes the FMS will execute the switch to standby.
-After this action, the standby SIPp server will be activated and the client will connect to the new one, so that the network service recovers from the failure.
+After this action, the standby SIPp server will be activated and the client will connect to the new one, so that the network service will recover from the failure.

 <!---
 References